mikblack/GENE315-CNVlab/GENE315-CNV_lab-week1.md

 par(ask=TRUE)
 ```

-#### Use the commands you have learned so far to generate plots of the FCGR region for the first 20 samples (or all of them if you feel like hitting “enter” a lot\!).
+#### Use the commands you have learned so far to generate plots of the FCGR region for the first 20 samples (or all of them if you feel like hitting “enter” a lot!).

 #### HINT: the following code might help you: